School Psychology, Ph.D.

 Time Limit for Degree Completion: 7 years

-Students are able to complete the degree program through classes offered before and after 4:30 p.m.
-Students are also able to complete the degree program on a part-time basis (8 credit hours or less per semester).
+Students are required to complete the degree program through classes offered before and after 4:30 p.m.
+Students are able to complete the degree program on a part-time basis (8 credit hours or less per semester).

 School Psychology Program